aquatiger/journal/README.md

 # journal

 This is a journal of my programming journey.
+## 24Jul18
+Continued to work on more complex programming that often does not show up on github.
+Started local host 8000.
+Questioned StackOverflow.
+All in all a productive day.

 ## 23Jul18
 Worked on JS, CSS HTML on various exercises.
 Finished a simple calculator.
 Today was productive.